 Tokyo Japanese Steakhouse

 Sit back and enjoy the show at this Japanese steakhouse and sushi bar.
-The steak and yakitori are tender and juicy, and the seafood choices, like the shrimp and soft shell crab, are cooked just the way they should be.
+The steak and yakitori are tender and juicy, and the seafood choices, like the shrimp and soft shell crab, are cooked to perfection.

 Going back to the basics, Tyler’s Barbeque combines a straightforward menu with a relaxed atmosphere.
-We suggest the mouth-watering Man-Sized Double Meat Sandwich.
-But don’t forget to save room for the delicious cobbler before you leave.
+We suggest the mouth-watering Man-Sized Double Meat Sandwich or the tasty Frito pie.

 Vince’s calzones are some of the best we’ve had.
 The pizzeria also offers wonderful Greek salads, Giro and a huge family-sized pizza.
-The quirky atmosphere will make you feel like you’re in Little Italy.
+Enjoy the quirky atmosphere or get your food to go at the convenient drive-up.